j3lte/project-reports/README.md

   "firstName"   : "Jelte",      // Self explanatory
   "surName"     : "Lagendijk",  // Self explanatory
-  "category"    : "Frontend",   // At our company we either use Frontend or System "reportdir"   : "reports"     // The output dir that will be generated in your folder }
+  "category"    : "Frontend",   // At our company we either use Frontend or System "reportdir"   : "reports",    // The output dir that will be generated in your folder "outputdir"   : "out"         // The output dir where our company reports (rewritten code blocks) will be exported }
 ```